Canop/broot/website/src/conf_verbs.md

 The execution is defined either by `internal`, `external`, `shell_command` or `cmd` so a verb must have exactly one of those (for compatibility with older versions broot still accepts `execution` for `internal` or `external` and guesses which one it is).

 **Note:**
-The `from_shell` attribute exists because some actions can't possibly be useful from a subshell.
+The `run_in_parent_shell` attribute exists because some actions can't possibly be useful from a subshell.
 For example, `cd` is a shell builtin which must be executed in the parent shell.

 ## Verbs not leaving broot